sayerhs/cpl/docs/source/user/intro.rst

   The YAML files can be read, manipulated, and written out to disk using libraries available in several programming languages, not just Python.

-- Provides modules and python classes to work with Caelus case directories, process and plot logs, etc. The API is documented to allow users to build custom workflows that are currently not part of CPL.
+- Provides modules and python classes to work with OpenFOAM and Caelus case directories, process and plot logs, etc. The API is documented to allow users to build custom workflows that are currently not part of CPL.